zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 categories: jekyll update
 ---

 The recent Forbes article ([Vibe Coding Will Break Your Company](https://www.forbes.com/sites/jasonwingard/2026/04/23/vibe-coding-will-break-your-company/)) warns that vibe coding goes beyond a software-development trend: it is also a stress test for organizational judgment.
-LLMs and agentic AI can generate code quickly, but the results may bypass the slower systems that normally protect production environments.
+LLMs and agentic AI can generate code faster than organizations can decide who owns, reviews, secures, or maintains the result.

 From an engineering perspective, this is analogous to the gap between day-1 creation and day-2 operation.
-A working prototype proves that something can be built; it does not however show whether the system and its deployment into an existing environment is secure, maintainable, observable, recoverable, or auditable.
+A working prototype proves that something can be built.
+It does not prove that the surrounding organization can safely operate it.

-The issue is therefore not AI-assisted development itself, but treating generated output as if they are production-ready.
+Either way, the issue is not generation.
+The issue is premature trust.

 > Day-1 proves something can work.
 Day-2 proves whether the system deserves to exist.